niplav/site/against_applause.md

-One such possible function could be that knowing correct applause in a concert (before and after a piece, not between movements, but after an aria it is fine) strengthens group cohesion between concert-goers (because it is a useful in-group signal based omm common knowledge) and perhaps contributes to the continued culture around classical music.
+One such possible function could be that knowing correct applause in a concert (before and after a piece, not between movements, but after an aria it is fine) strengthens group cohesion between concert-goers (because it is a useful in-group signal based on common knowledge) and perhaps contributes to the continued culture around classical music.

-If applause were to be abolished, it could be that a similar signal couldn't be found before this cohesion breaks up and classical music falls into obvlivion.
+If applause were to be abolished, it could be that a similar display couldn't be found before this cohesion breaks up and classical music falls into obvlivion.
 While this may seem like an unrealistically drastic scenario, there are a myriad of similar possibilities lurking behind